wisp-forest/Chowl/src/main/resources/assets/chowl-industries/lavender/entries/chowl_handbook/panels/compressing_panel.md

 }
 ```

-Meant for stashes of heavily compressable items, the {blue}Compressing Panel{} can store any NBT-less item with a
-capacity equivalent to 2048 of the item's most compressed variety.
+Meant for stashes of heavily compressable items, the {blue}Compressing Panel{} can store any NBT-less item with capacity based on the most compressed variety.

 Unlike *some* of our competitors, it can store infinitely many\* layers of compression, with a button in the display for